Super Mario Bros. 3: Rereleases and remakes

-The NES version of the game has been ported to several other Nintendo consoles.
+Super Mario Bros.
+3 has been ported to several Nintendo consoles.
 It was rereleased via emulation as a downloadable Virtual Console game in 2007 for the Wii and in 2014 for the Nintendo 3DS and Wii U consoles.
 It is one of thirty pre-installed games in the NES Classic Edition console, and is on the Nintendo Classics service.

 Super Mario Bros.
-3 was included in the 1993 SNES game Super Mario All-Stars, a compilation of remakes of NES Super Mario games featuring updated graphics and sound, which was also later released on the Wii in 2010 and the Nintendo Classics service in 2020.
+3 was included in the 1993 SNES game Super Mario All-Stars, a compilation of remakes of NES Super Mario games featuring updated graphics and sound, which was also released on the Wii in 2010 and the Nintendo Classics service in 2020.

-Super Mario 3 Special, an unofficial bootleg port for the Game Boy Color, was released in 2000.
+Super Mario 3 Special, a bootleg port for the Game Boy Color, was released in 2000.
 This version was developed in Hong Kong and is truncated to only five levels.
-Former 1Up.com journalist Ray Barnholt panned Super Mario 3 Special as a "horrible, awful, rank piece of software."
-Barnholt criticized its extremely short length, "atrocious" controls leading him to liken Mario's movement to "a drunken Sonic," poor level design, coloring, and music, and lack of a proper ending.
+Former 1Up.com journalist Ray Barnholt panned Super Mario 3 Special as a "horrible, awful, rank piece of software".
+Barnholt criticized its extremely short length, "atrocious" controls leading him to liken Mario's movement to "a drunken Sonic", poor level design, coloring, and music, and lack of a proper ending.

 A Game Boy Advance version, Super Mario Advance 4: Super Mario Bros.
 3, was released in 2003.
 In addition to the visual and sound changes from Super Mario All-Stars, this version also includes support for the Nintendo e-Reader peripheral, which allows the player to access new levels and power-ups stored on e-Reader cards.